lambda-fairy/lambda-fairy.github.io/cv.md

 ## The Rust programming language (Mozilla)

-Volunteer contributor, February -- March 2015
+Contributor, February -- March 2015

 * Researched and authored [RFC 940], which tweaked the semantics of Rust package names.
 * Incorporated feedback from users and the core team.